thoughtspot/rest-api-sdk/Python/doc/models/type-14-enum.md

 # Type 14 Enum

-Type of the connect being searched.
-Valid values:
+Type of the data object

 ## Enumeration